Sorrien/sparks_blog/SparksBlogBlazorApp/wwwroot/articles/mynewstaticblog.md

 I have rewritten my blog in many different .Net technologies over the years.
 It's the way I usually teach myself new things that I hope to later use at work.
 This rewrite is a bit different because my goal is to make the process of using and maintaining my blog as simple as I can.

-# Making a Static Site in Blazor
+# Blazor as a Static Site

 Similar to the last rewrite of my blog this one will use Blazor in its WASM form.
 If you aren't familiar with Web Assembly it is basically a compilation target for your language of choice to run in a browser.
 Practically speaking what this means is that I can avoid using Javascript and instead use whatever language I choose for clientside code.
 In this case we're talking about C# but I've also been experimenting with Rust and running 3D games in your browser with Bevy.
 More on that later.